 Some companies sell detox foot pads that contain ginger.
 Ginger may be useful for easing the symptoms of osteoarthritis, as it has anti-inflammatory properties.

 Tourmaline is another ingredient that some companies use in detox foot pads.
-This mineral can emit far infrared radiation (FIR) when it is in the form of a fine powder.
+This mineral can

 People who experience some benefits when using detox foot pads may find that these ingredients help them sleep and possibly reduce inflammatory conditions or pain.